NEW DATES 2022! – From 15th to 19th of June 2022

-ICMS 15, organized by Joan Grimalt and Eero Tarasti, will take place at the Escola Superior de Música de Catalunya in Barcelona, from the 4th to the 8th of September 2020
+ICMS 15, organized by Joan Grimalt and Eero Tarasti, will take place at the Escola Superior de Música de Catalunya in Barcelona, from 15th to 19th of June 2022.

 Performance and musical signification

 In music conservatories or music schools all over the world, where the instrument is still at the curriculum’s core, an analysis including expressive values should be encouraged.
-The incorporation of musical signification in pedagogy would help interpreters and teachers to find valuable musicological tools to complete intuitive performing approaches.
+The incorporation of musical signification in pedagogy can help interpreters and teachers find valuable musicological, theoretical, and semiotic tools to complement intuitive performing approaches.

-Beyond papers relating performance and musical signification, those dealing with any other issues concerning musical signification are also welcome.
+Although we are inviting papers relating performance and musical signification, those dealing with any other issues concerning musical signification are of course welcome.

 The International Congress on Musical Signification (ICMS) is a biannual meeting on recent developments and trends in the studies of musical signification.
-It is the major platform of the research project of Musical Signification, launched in Paris in 1984, and subsequently directed for 34 years so far by Eero Tarasti at the University of Helsinki.
+It is the major platform of the international research project Musical Signification, launched in Paris in 1984, and subsequently directed for 34 years by Eero Tarasti.

-Following ICMS 14 in Cluj-Napoca (Romania), ICMS 15 will be held in vibrant Barcelona, capital city of Catalonia, generously hosted by its Conservatory, the Escola superior de música de Catalunya (ESMUC) and under the auspices of the International Association for Semiotic Studies (IASS), the International Semiotics Institute (ISI) and the Academy of Cultural Heritages (ACH).
+Following ICMS 14 in Cluj-Napoca (Romania), ICMS 15 will be held in vibrant Barcelona, capital city of Catalonia, generously hosted by its higher education institution, the Escola Superior de Música de Catalunya (ESMUC), under the auspices of the International Association for Semiotic Studies (IASS), the International Semiotics Institute (ISI) and the Academy of Cultural Heritages (ACH).